ethan-quant/video-game-sales-analytics/README.md

+A data analytics case study using clustering to explore regional demand patterns in the global video game market.

 # Video Game Sales Analytics

 Portfolio-ready analytics project that explores **global video game sales** and uses **K-means clustering** and **PCA** to identify regional market patterns.